cooljeanius/wesnoth_mods/campaigns/Inky_Quest/README.txt

 editing 12 (Burial at Sea).
 I brought back the fungus-to-water transformation mechanic to give the cuttlefish more favorable terrain to fight in closer to the lich's keep.

+If I go back and give this one another playthru I'll want to do something about the weird spacing and indentation style used here; there's too much whitespace which makes it hard to focus on the actual code.